astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 The output of the processing steps below are full barriers datasets in `data/barriers/master` and a subset of dams, small barriers, and waterfalls that were snapped to the aquatic network in `data/barriers/snapped`.

+## ArcGIS Online token

+You must set `AGOL_TOKEN` in an `.env` file in the root of this project.
+It must be set to a valid ArcGIS Online token, and must have access to the SARP datasets.
+To get this token, go to one of the SARP web maps for the inventory, sign in, and get the token from the URL.

 ## Data sources:

 -   Waterfalls: obtained by Kat (SARP) from USGS in early 2019.